 But there may sometimes be other ways you can help.
 For instance, if your friend ever needs a character reference, you should offer to write them one.

 One reason why our jobs can become so stressful is because more and more people have to work longer hours.
-If this is the case for your friend, offer to pick up her kids from school and look after them until she or her partner can pick them up.
-That way, the don’t have to worry about expensive childcare.
+If this is the case for your friend, offer to pick up her kids from school occasionally and look after them until she or her partner can pick them up.
+That way, they don’t have to worry about expensive childcare or dash back for the school run.

 Do you have a suspicion that your friend’s relationship is going through a rocky patch?